saferpay/sndbx/texts/safpfields.md

 Callback function, that is executed, every time, the Saferpay Fields have been loaded successfully.

 #### onError *eventCallback*
 Callback function, that is executed, every time, the initialization of the Saferpay Fields has not been successful.
-The event returns a **Error Callback Message**.
+The event returns an **Error Callback Message**.

 #### style *Object*
 Object, that defines CSS rules, to be applied to all elements.